lukaszkups/lukaszkups.net/contents/notes--list/list/2020-12-31-summary-of-the-year-2020.md

 ## Small wins

-I've managed to keep up with [writing weekly summaries](/notes/?category=lkweekly) of my life for the whole year!
+I've managed to keep up with [writing my own weekly summaries](/notes/?category=lkweekly) for the whole year!

 I've beaten my life record (and goal to reach before the end of 2020) of doing chin-ups - I can officially announce that I'm able to do 10 reps! (before starting, my life record was 6 and it was from my teenage times!).
 Plan for 2021 - be able to do 10 reps of pull-ups (I'm at 4 at the moment 😓) and 20 of chin-ups! 💪